Mineplay3/ultimate-bot/README.md

 `activity` Can be set to **playing/listening/competing/watching/streaming**

-`message`: This is what will appear with the activity
+`message` This is what will appear with the activity

 ## Embed